artidoro/qlora/README.md

 ## Demo
 Access the live demo at the following link (coming soon).

-In the meantime, we also provide a Colab notebook for easy comparison of ChatGPT-3.5 and Guanaco 65B model reponses to Vicuna prompts.
-You can access [the Colab here](https://colab.research.google.com/drive/1kK6xasHiav9nhiRUJjPMZb4fAED4qRHb?usp=sharing) or find it in the `eval/` folder.
+In the meantime, can you distinguish ChatGPT from Guanaco?
+Give it a try!
+You can access [the model response Colab here](https://colab.research.google.com/drive/1kK6xasHiav9nhiRUJjPMZb4fAED4qRHb?usp=sharing) comparing ChatGPT and Guanaco 65B.
 Setting the `display_model_names=True` flag and runing on all cells displays the model names.

 Due to resource constraints the demo could be slow.
 We are working to release fast inference kernels to alleviate inference speed issues.